vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

   // etc...
 ```

 Now whenever we visit the edit route we need to set `isEditing` to true.
-We can do that inside the `LeadEdit` route, because... routes handle setup and teardown!
+We can do that inside the `LeadEdit` route.
 We haven't made one yet, so do it now:

 ```coffee
 # app/assets/javascripts/routes/lead_edit.js.coffee